Doctoral Program in Health Professions Education

 - Are a health professional with preparation in education OR

 - Are a health professions educator with a master’s degree in social or biomedical sciences.

-- Are proposed for the program by a program faculty member agreeing to act as the primary supervisor (promoter), based on your CV and research plan.
+- Are proposed for the program by a program faculty member agreeing to act as the primary supervisor (promoter), based on CV, interview and research plan.